bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 const API_PATH = 'https://test.ipdb.io/api/v1/'
 const conn = new BigchainDB.Connection(API_PATH, {
     app_id: 'Get one from developers.ipdb.io',
-    app_key: 'Same as app_id'
+    app_key: 'Get one from developers.ipdb.io'
 })
 ```

 # Create a key pair

 In BigchainDB, users are represented as a private and public key pair.
 In our case, a key pair for Alice will be created.
 Alice will be the owner of the car, and she will be the only one able to update the mileage of the car.
-Anyone can also verify that Alice is the creator of the car, using her public key.
+Using her public key, anyone can also verify that Alice is the creator of the car.

 You can generate a key pair from a seed phrase using the BIP39 library, so you will just need to remember this particular seed phrase.
 The code below illustrates that.